Prior-Informed Flow Matching for Graph Reconstruction: Experiments

 \subsection{Distortion-perception trade-off.}

-While a single-step reconstruction ($K=1$) yields the lowest distortion (AUC-ROC), we assess if more steps improve perceptual quality.
+While a single-step reconstruction ($K=1$) yields the lowest distortion and the highest AUC-ROC, we assess if more steps improve perceptual quality.
+To quantify perceptual quality, we adopt the standard graph-generation protocol of measuring the maximum mean discrepancy (MMD) between graph statistics of generated and reference graphs.
+This protocol was used by GraphRNN~\citep{you2018graphrnn}, and it remains the common perception metric for both diffusion-based~\citep{jo2022score} and flow-based~\citep{qin2024defog} graph generators, which report MMD distance to measure how closely generated graphs match the data distribution.
+Sweeping this metric as a function of $K$ therefore traces the perception axis of our distortion--perception trade-off.

 We measure the MMD$^2$ score between the generated and ground-truth graph distributions on the ENZYMES dataset as a function of the number of steps, $K$.
 As shown in Fig.~\ref{fig:mmd-05-expansion}(a), the MMD$^2$ score decreases as $K$ increases, signifying a closer match to the true data distribution and thus higher realism.
 We further validate this by comparing graph statistics (degree, triangles, clustering coefficients), which also show that a larger $K$ more closely matches the ground-truth.
+From the Distortion-perception trade-off perspective, decreasing MMD$^2$ indicates that the refinement stage moves the reconstruction closer to the clean graph distribution, and hence toward better perceptual quality.
 Additional results and details are in Appendices~\ref{app:mmd} and \ref{app:raw_graphs}.